 Well, in the interest of promoting your restaurant, the first thing to do is to get an SOP list going, pronto.
 As this post has illustrated, organization is of the utmost importance and going lax on it does not bode well for customer satisfaction.

 Technical writers are a good go-to for these types of projects; it is, in essence, their bread and butter.
 If you want excellent SOPs while keeping your employees focused on their other tasks, then it might also be a good idea to hire out and get an outside perspective.
-Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
-At Essential Data Corporation, the quality of our work is guaranteed.
+We have teams of consultants ready to produce a complete line of documentation for you.
+Perhaps you may only need a single technical writer for a brief project.
+Either way Essential Data’s Engagement Manager will lead the project from start to finish.
+At Essential Data Corporation, we guarantee the quality of our work.
 Contact us today to get started.
-(800) 221-0093 or email@example.com
+(800) 221-0093 or firstname.lastname@example.org

 Written by Will Boswell